 This herbal combination was regularly taken by empresses, princesses and court ladies in the past.
 While it is particularly beneficial to women — many modern Chinese women take this herbal combination to replenish themselves after their monthly period — it is also beneficial to men.
 Its main function is “to nourish blood and circulate chi”.

 The ingredients of “pat chan” are as follows: yien sam (ginseng), pak shirt, fok ling, kam choe, tong kwai, tei wong, pak cheok, chun kung.
 (The pronunciation is in Cantonese).

 I have written many time but have never got an answer, this time I will try to do everything perfectly.
 My name is Tristan, I live in Australia, I have been to your websites such as www.geocities.com/~wahnam.

 I will be going along to a wushu class.
 I have asked to train more towards self defence, and my question is: Is Baguazhang an effective form of self defence?

 I receive literally hundreds of e-mails, and as time is limited it is logical to give preference to those who fulfill the simple requirements of stating their name, country and website reference.
-Those who do not even bother to address the recipient or put their own name, will have their e-mails removed automatically.
+Those who do not even bother to address the recipient or put their own name or pen-name, will have their e-mails removed automatically.